daryllxd/lifelong-learning/learning/suzuki_method.md

 - Learning music by ear.
 - Memorization of all solo repertoire.
 - Regularly playing in groups.
-- Frequently performing in public to make yourself feel like a natural.
+- Frequently performing in public to make yourself feel like a natural